nuspell/nuspell/README.md

 [version 2
 specification](https://github.com/hunspell/hunspell/wiki/Version-2-Specification).

-Nuspell is a spell checker and morphological analyzer library and program designed for languages with rich morphology and complex word compounding or character encoding.
-Nuspell interfaces: Ispell pipe interface, C++ class and C functions.
+Nuspell is a spell checker library and program designed for languages with rich morphology and complex word compounding or character encoding.
+Nuspell interfaces: Ispell pipe interface and C++ API.
 Nuspell is a pure C++ reimplementation of Hunspell.

 Main features of Nuspell spell checker and morphological analyzer: